GopalSaraf/Hotel-Management-System/README.md

 ### Conclusion

 This documentation provides an overview of the hotel management system database, including its entities, relationships, and SQL statements for table creation, data insertion, indexes, and constraints.
-You can use this as a reference to understand the structure and functionality of the database and build upon it for your college DBMS mini project.